tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 ### Factored Representation

 - Describes each state with variables and attributes, holding values
-- Changes in state are described with changes u
+- Changes in state are described with changes in values

+### Structured Representation

+- State is represent by the relationship of objects
+- Changes in state are represented with a change in the relation of observable objects